ni-ku/SuperNova-Emoji/README.md

 ## SuperNova-Emoji

-[SuperNova-Emoji](https://github.com/hani-momanii/SuperNova-Emoji) is a library to implement emojis.
+[SuperNova-Emoji](https://github.com/hani-momanii/SuperNova-Emoji) is a library to implement and render emojis.

 ## Java Usage